emily1618/Data-Portfolio/Investing/README.md

 ![4](https://user-images.githubusercontent.com/62857660/154598907-d79f8be5-03a1-45bf-b3a4-2a6f44179abb.jpg)

+Let's explore IPO Year a little more.
 2021 is the year with the most IPO.
-Significantly more!
+However, because 40% of data in the column the IPO Year is missing, so it's hard to say if 2021 is truly the year with the most IPO.
 ```
 ipo_year = nasdaq['IPO Year'].value_counts().sort_values(ascending=False)
 ax = ipo_year.plot(kind='barh', figsize=(25, 10), color='#86bf91', zorder=2, width=0.85)